Introduction to coherent quantization: Slender coherent spaces

-which implies that $X(w,\cdot)$ is a homogeneous function.
+This implies that $X(w,\cdot)$ is a homogeneous function.
 A similar argument, using homogeneity assumption of each $g_\ell$, guarantees that $X(\cdot,w)$ is a homogeneous function as well.
-Now, using Theorem \ref{t.normalOrder}, there exists a unique linear operator $N(X)$ from $\Qz(Z)$ into its algebraic antidual of $\Qz(Z)$, such that
+Thus $X$ is homogeneous and $N(X)$ is defined.
+Now for $z,z'\in Z$,